Make-Squad/networq-django-backend/README.md

 - clone this repository
 - activate your virtual environment
-- pip install the requirements (you might need to comment our django-heroku)
+- pip install the requirements (you might need to comment out django-heroku if you're using a Mac)
 - run the server by typing in python manage.py runserver

 ## Current Build